microsoft/AcademicContent/Workshop/10. VM Scaling/VM Scaling.md

 <a name="Overview"></a>
 ## Overview ##

-TODO: Add intoductory paragraph

-The [Simple Linux Utility for Resource Management (SLURM)](https://slurm.schedmd.com/), also known as the SLURM Workload Manager, is a free and open-source job scheduler for Linux that excels at distributing heavy computing workloads across clusters of machines and processors.
-It is used on more than half of the world's largest supercomputers and High-Performance Computing (HPC) clusters, and it enjoys widespread use in the research community for jobs that require significant CPU resources.

-Azure makes it easy to deploy SLURM clusters and size them to handle workloads large and small.
-In this lab, you will get first-hand experience deploying HPC clusters in Azure as well as managing and using the nodes in a cluster.
-And you will learn how easy it is to bring massive computing power to bear on problems that require it when you use the cloud.

-This lab uses SLURM to manage the calculations for a distance table with over 7,300 airports.
-The number of possible distances on a table is the square of the number of airports, meaning there are over 53 million possible distances.
+One of the benefits of using the cloud to attack large computing problems is virtually limitless scalability.
+In Microsoft Azure, you can create a cluster of virtual machines (VMs) networked to form a high-performance computing (HPC) cluster in a matter of minutes.
+If you need more computing power than the cluster can provide, you can *scale up* by creating a cluster with larger and more capable virtual machines (more cores, more RAM, etc.), or you can *scale out* by creating a cluster with more nodes.
+Finding the optimum cluster configuration for a given job is a key requirement for utilizing compute resources effectively and efficiently.

+In this hands-on lab, you will run a compute-intensive job on three different HPC clusters and compare performance.
+The cluster sizes you will use are:

+- One worker node with one core and 3.5 GB of RAM
+- One worker node with eight cores and 28 GB of RAM
+- Eight worker nodes, each with one core and 3.5 GB of RAM

+The job that you will run is written in Python, and it involves using the latitudes and longitudes of more than 7,300 airports to build a distance table like the one below containing the distance between each airport.
+Since the number of distances is the square of the number of airports, the job computes more than 53 million distances, and the calculations are floating-point intensive as well as CPU-intensive because the distances are calculated over the [surface of a sphere](https://en.wikipedia.org/wiki/Great-circle_distance).

 ![Sample Distance Table](Images/disttabl.gif)

-The distances are caculated over the [surface of a sphere](https://en.wikipedia.org/wiki/Great-circle_distance).
-These calculations requires a number of CPU intense, floating point operations per distance calculated.
-Using an HPC cluster can divide this workload among multiple CPU's to significantly speed up the time for calculation.
-This lab will compare using a single node to perform the calculations, a more powerful single node, and lastly a cluster of 8 nodes.
+_Sample distance table_

+To distribute the workload among all the nodes and cores in each cluster, the Python code that you will run uses the [Simple Linux Utility for Resource Management](https://slurm.schedmd.com/), also known as the SLURM Workload Manager or simply SLURM.
+SLURM is a free and open-source job scheduler for Linux that excels at distributing heavy computing workloads across clusters of machines and processors.
+It is used on more than half of the world's largest supercomputers and HPC clusters, and it enjoys widespread use in the research community for jobs that require significant compute resources.

+This lab normally requires 90 minutes or more to complete because it has you deploy and test three clusters sequentially.
+You can economize on time by deploying all three clusters in parallel, essentially working Exercises 2, 7, and 8 at the same time.
+Be aware, however, that some free Azure subscriptions limit the number of virtual-machine cores that can be extant at any one time, so depending on what type of subscription you have, you may or may not be able to deploy three clusters concurrently.

 <a name="Objectives"></a>
 ### Objectives ###

 In this hands-on lab, you will learn how to:

-- Create a SLURM cluster using an Azure Resource Manager template
+- Create a SLURM cluster in Azure
 - Copy local resources to a SLURM cluster
-- Remote into the nodes in a SLURM cluster
+- Remote into a SLURM cluster
 - Run jobs on a SLURM cluster
-- Start and stop nodes in a SLURM cluster
 - Use the Azure Resource Manager to delete a SLURM cluster

+Moreover, you will get a first-hand look at the differences in performance when scaling up versus scaling out.
+Of course, every job is different, so the exercises herein provide just one example of the performance differences one can expect.

 <a name="Prerequisites"></a>
 ### Prerequisites ###